Skip to main content

 We have been sent some beautiful photographs of stained glass windows related to Walter Law installed in the Congregational church in Briarcliff Manor.
 These fascinating windows may be seen in our story of ‘Walter William Law’.

-We all had an excellent and interesting time and our visitor was able to go away with a new connection between Kidderminster and USA: the Whittall family.
+We all had an excellent and interesting time, and our visitor was able to go away with a new connection between Kidderminster and the USA: the Whittall family.

 The photograph shows our visitors with members of our Society in front of the Richard Baxter statue and St Mary’s Church in Kidderminster.